Thinking and memory changes

 If you’re diagnosed with Parkinson’s dementia, your specialist may review your medication.
 This is because some of the side effects of Parkinson’s medication can make the symptoms of Parkinson’s dementia worse.

 But reducing the dose, or stopping these drugs, may mean that the movement symptoms of your Parkinson’s are not as well controlled as before.
-For this reason, treating the dementia symptoms needs to be balanced with managing physical symptoms.
+For this reason, treating the dementia symptoms needs to be balanced with managing your physical symptoms.

 Your specialist will also talk to you about what medication might help.